-Jons Kapel ("John's Chapel") is an interesting and beautiful cliff formation on the west coast of Bornholm, about 7 kilometers north of Hasle.
+Jons Kapel ("John's Chapel") is one of the most visited places on Bornholm.
+It is an interesting and beautiful formation of high cliffs on the west coast of the island, about 7 kilometers north of Hasle.

 HOW TO GET THERE